 The results are in!
 Our favorite Puerto Rican coffee is Volcanica’s Hacienda San Pedro, which is newly available and offers unbeatable flavor.
 Rich, chocolatey, and smooth, these beans could be your new favorite.
 Alto Grande’s Premium Whole Bean Coffee is another delicious, complex option.
 If you prefer not to grind your beans, you may want to give Café Yaucono’s Puerto Rican Ground Coffee a try.
 This delicious coffee is well-priced, full-bodied, and wonderfully aromatic.

 If you’re looking to brew a great cup of Puerto Rican coffee, there are a lot of great brands on the market.
-We hope that our detailed reviews of the six best Puerto Rican coffees of 2021 help you quickly and easily find delicious beans.
+We hope that our detailed reviews of the six best Puerto Rican coffees of the year help you quickly and easily find delicious beans.
 With so many great options out there, you’re well on your way to your next great cup of coffee.

 Featured image credit: 12019, Pixabay